nezaboodka/reactronic/README.md

   - `ReentrantCall.ExitWithError` - fail with error if there is an existing transaction in progress;
   - `ReentrantCall.WaitAndRestart` - wait for previous transaction to finish and then restart current one;
   - `ReentrantCall.CancelPrevious` - cancel previous transaction in favor of current one;
-  - `ReentrantCall.RunSimultaneously` - multiple simultaneous transactions are allowed.
+  - `ReentrantCall.RunSideBySide` - multiple simultaneous transactions are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be